rodeanmoradi/ATOMS-Graphing-Automation-Script/README.md

 At the Thermal Management Systems (TMS) Lab at ATOMS, my research project focuses on estimating the thermal characteristics of lithium-ion battery pouch cells used by the University of Toronto Formula Racing Team.
 I regularly run tests on the cells to generate a temperature rise, after which I plot the CSV data to ensure that everything went well.
 This Python script loops through each CSV file in my 'Unprocessed Data' folder and plots each one on a separate graph.

 Running similar tests on cells led to a repetitive data analysis process that could be automated to save time.
 This inspired me to complete this project.
-It improved data analysis efficiency by 81%, resulting in a process that is 5× faster.
+It increased analysis efficiency by 81%, accelerating the workflow 5×.

 ## Features